Contrasting Prudential Bancorp (PBIP) & Its Peers

 Profitability

-This table compares Prudential Bancorp and its rivals’ net margins, return on equity and return on assets.
+This table compares Prudential Bancorp and its peers’ net margins, return on equity and return on assets.

 |Net Margins